Quico Canseco: Elections

 Canseco ran for the newly redrawn Texas's 28th congressional district.
 In the Republican primary, he and attorney Jim Hopson qualified for a run-off election.
 Canseco got just 21% of the vote, while Hopson got 49% of the vote (barely missing the 50% threshold to win the primary).
-In the run-off election, Hopson defeated Canseco 65%–35%.
+In the run-off election, Hopson defeated Canseco 65% to 35%.